ricktu288/ray-optics/CONTRIBUTING.md

 **Method 1: By e-mail**

 1. Save you work as a `.json` file using the "Save" button.
 If your work contains text labels, the text should be in English.
 If your work contains a background image (which can be loaded with "Open"), it should be in a separate file.
 2. Send the files to ray-optics@phydemo.app.
-Include the name of your work and your name to be appear on the [list of contributors](https://phydemo.app/ray-optics/about).
+Include the name of your work and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

 **Method 2: Via GitHub**